sarahmurraydev/kotlin-docs/src/main/kotlin/google/code/labs/CodeLabNotes.md

   to another aka everytime the fragment is removed from the main view.
 In this way it's similiar to `onStop`.
   It is different from `onDestroy` which collects the garbage of the fragment and is only called when the parent activity is also destroyed

+// TODO: finish nav component notes section 2

+## Unit 3: Navigation
+## Architecture Components

+### Store Data in a ViewModel

+Android Jetpack has a set of [architecture components](https://developer.android.com/topic/architecture?authuser=1) that help you practice best arch practices.
+Good architecture is robust, scalable, and flexible.

 ## Unit 4: Network: